 4. Share their values

 Beyond your brand’s values, your sponsored content should elevate the values of your Millennial consumer.
-A study by the Pew Research Center concluded that…[read the full article at www.portada-online.com]
+A study by the Pew Research Center concluded that…[read more at portada-online.com]